-On a general note, solicitors working in-house should be aware of the risks that arise in relation to privilege, data information requests, freedom of information requests, and the discovery process in litigation or external investigations, and the importance of having an efficient document and records management system throughout the organisation.
-E-discovery is increasingly used to save costs, and external review of servers is commonplace - therefore, ensuring that your advice to the business is privileged (and understanding when a communication will be considered privileged) is even more important today, as such a review can access all your written communications and emails sent over many years.
+On a general note, solicitors working in-house should be aware of the risks that arise in relation to privilege, data information requests, freedom of information requests, and the discovery process in litigation or external investigations, and the importance of having an efficient document and records management system throughout the organisation. 'eDiscovery' is increasingly used to save costs, and external review of servers is commonplace - therefore, ensuring that your advice to the business is privileged is even more important today, as such a review can access all your written communications and emails sent over many years.